Thomas Kiely Gorman: Coadjutor Bishop and Bishop of Dallas

 Despite his original support for their ecumenical work, Gorman relieved four Texan Paulist priests of their duties in 1967 for purportedly neglecting their responsibility of servicing the Newman Clubs at local colleges.
 His decision met widespread opposition, but he refused to reverse it.

 Retirement and legacy

 On August 22, 1969, Pope Paul VI accepted Gorman's resignation as bishop of Dallas and named him titular bishop of Pinhel; he resigned from that title on January 21, 1971.

-Thomas Gorman died in Dallas on August 16, 1980, at age 88.Bishop Thomas K. Gorman Catholic School in Tyler, Texas, is named after him.
+Thomas Gorman died in Dallas on August 16, 1980, at age 87.
+Bishop Thomas K. Gorman Catholic School in Tyler, Texas, is named for him.